 By JEANETTE KNIPP

 If you only have a hammer, everything looks like a nail.
 All too often in AI projects, the rush to implement overtakes a fuller appreciation of the problem at hand, spawning underwhelming solutions.
-Here, we explain how to take a more structured approach
+Here, with a worked example, we explain how to take a more structured approach

 It’s part of human nature to see everything through the prism of our own experience.
 Whether you’re a writer or a physicist, this trait has its uses – but it can also lead to incomplete, siloed ideas, rather than thought-through, workable solutions.